darencard/bird_genome_size/README.md

 ### Cid V2###

-“1.
-Retrieve list of all target taxa with genome assemblies using taxon ID ( = all Paleognath genome metadata)
+1. Retrieve list of all target taxa with genome assemblies using taxon ID ( = all Paleognath genome metadata)
 2. For each species
     A. Generate species-specific storage location path
     B. Retrieve list of all assemblies
-	C, For each assembly:
+    C. For each assembly:
 		a.
 Retrieve associated sample accession (sometimes called BioSamples)
 		b.
 Generate BioSample specific folder in species-specific folder
 		c.
 Use BioSample to retrieve run accession metadata tables